GSA/digitalgov.gov/content/news/2014/02/2014-02-18-state-of-the-socialgov-2014.md

 topics:
   - product-management
   - social-media
-  - american-red-cross
-  - digitalgov-university
-  - peace-corps
   - recaps
   - socialgov
-  - usaid
-  - world-bank

 ---

-{{< legacy-img src="2015/02/600-x-430-SocialGov-Summit.jpg" alt="Agencies are leading the way in educating other government programs, using specialists including NASA's Jenn Gustetic; GSA's Justin Herman; FAA's Karen Snyder; FAFSA's Nicole Callahan; State's Corina DuBois; Education's Cameron Brenchley; CFPB's Deepa Kunapuli; and livestreamed guests from Australia, Ireland and Canada." caption="" >}}

 If the silos and barriers that separated our programs are smashed, what could we do to realize the full potential of innovation in public service?

+{{< legacy-img src="2015/02/600-x-430-SocialGov-Summit.jpg" alt="Agencies are leading the way in educating other government programs, using specialists including NASA's Jenn Gustetic; GSA's Justin Herman; FAA's Karen Snyder; FAFSA's Nicole Callahan; State's Corina DuBois; Education's Cameron Brenchley; CFPB's Deepa Kunapuli; and livestreamed guests from Australia, Ireland, and Canada." caption="" >}}

 Whether you’re a citizen who needs better access to services, an entrepreneur looking to spark innovation in the marketplace, or a public servant who wants to get your mission done more effectively and efficiently &#8212; there have never been more opportunities to achieve these through social media in government.